runtimeverification/iele-semantics/README.md

 ### Structure

+The file [iele-syntax.md](iele-syntax.md) contains the syntax definition of IELE, along with comments that guide the reader through the structure of the language and links to more detailed descriptions of various features.
+This file is a good starting point for getting familiar with the language.

 The file [data.md](data.md) explains the basic data of IELE (including words and some datastructures over them).
 This data is defined functionally.

 [iele.md](iele.md) is the file containing the semantics of IELE.
 This file contains the **configuration** (a map of the state), and a simple imperative execution machine which IELE lives on top of.
 It deals with the semantics of opcodes, the gas cost of execution, and parsing/unparsing/assembling/disassembling.

+Finally, the file [Design.md](Design.md) discusses the design rationale of IELE.
+It also provides more detailed descriptions of various IELE features, as well as differences and similarities with EVM and LLVM.

 ### Testing